jekyll/minima/README.md

 *Minima is a one-size-fits-all Jekyll theme for writers*.
 It's Jekyll's default (and first) theme.
 It's what you get when you run `jekyll new`.

+***Disclaimer:** The information here may vary depending on the version you're using.
+Please refer to the `README.md` bundled within the theme-gem for information specific to your version. <br/>
+Running `bundle show minima` will provide you with the path to your current version.*

 [Theme preview](https://jekyll.github.io/minima/)

 ![minima theme preview](/screenshot.png)